Thursday 8/22, 2019 7:00 pm to 8:30 pm

 A B&W image is much more than a color image stripped of its hues.
 In this session, Guy will provide an overview of techniques for identifying and visualizing B&W images in the field, and then processing them to accomplish the desired outcome using Photoshop.

-Participants who wish to follow along are encouraged to bring laptops with Photoshop CC installed (Photoshop Elements is not a suitable substitute).
+Participants who wish to follow along are encouraged to bring laptops with Lightroom Classic CC and Photoshop CC installed (Photoshop Elements is not a suitable substitute).

 Visualization-Driven Photography: Picture the Possibilities!